DD 214/215 Program & records request program

 PENNSYLVANIA NATIONAL GUARD

-Pennsylvania Army and Air National Guard maintain a state file of service after 1985.
+Pennsylvania Army and Air National Guard maintain a state file of service from 1955-2009.
 Information from these state files varies but should include records of enlistment, discharge and other administrative actions.
-The veteran or next of kin of a deceased veteran can obtain copies of available information by providing a Record Request Form, mailed to:
+The veteran or next of kin of a deceased veteran can obtain copies of available information by providing a Records Request Form, mailed to:

 PA Department of Military and Veterans Affairs

-Questions about Pennsylvania ARMY National Guard records requests can be directed to 717-861-8656.
+Questions about Pennsylvania National Guard records requests can be directed to the Office of Veterans' Affairs at 717-861-9430.

-The Pennsylvania State Archives maintains evidence of service for Pennsylvania Military units during the period 1775-1985.
+The Pennsylvania State Archives maintains evidence of service for Pennsylvania Military units during the period 1775-1985, as well as record of state war bonuses that were paid to service members of the WWI, Korean, WWII and Vietnam wars.

 MILITARY VETERANS, NEXT-OF-KIN, AND GENEALOGISTS